kavisek/kubernetes-react-app/README.md

 # kubernetes-react-app

+This is a small demo to show how helm works.

-/kubernetes: basic kubernetes deployment
+- /kubernetes: basic kubernetes deployment
-/helm: helm templated manifests
+- /helm: helm templated manifests
 ### Development

 Start the the development server.
 VS Code will build the `Dockerfile.dev`